 6.4.
-Procedure for sustaining WHI payments if practice lapses in implementing the WHI strategies within one year after their WHI initiation date or the timeline as designed in section 6.2, the WHI practice and the Blueprint Associate Director or designee will develop an action plan with a clear timeline for achieving compliance, if CHT payments are to continue.
+Procedure for sustaining WHI payments if practice lapses in implementing the WHI strategies

+It is incumbent upon the WHI practices to implement and maintain the WHI strategies in their practice.
+Annually, practices will attest to meeting the WHI strategies and may be audited by the State or its designee.
+If a WHI practice does not implement the strategies within one year after their WHI initiation date or the timeline as designed in section 6.2, the WHI practice and the Blueprint Associate Director or designee will develop an action plan with a clear timeline for achieving compliance, if CHT payments are to continue.